1976 Nobel Prize in Literature: Deliberations

 Bellow was first nominated for the prize in 1967.
-He was shortlisted as one of the final candidates for the 1973 and 1974 prizes.
+He was shortlisted as one of the final candidates for the 1973, 1974 and 1975 prizes.
 In 1973, Bellow was competing against the subsequently awarded Australian novelist Patrick White after Nobel committee chairman Karl Ragnar Gierow had recommended Bellow as his first proposal for that year's prize.
-In 1974, the committee again recommended Bellow as a main contender for the prize, or alternatively a shared prize with Norman Mailer.
+In 1974 and 1975, the committee again recommended Bellow as a main contender for the prize, in 1974 alternatively for a shared prize with Norman Mailer.

 Reactions

 Personal reactions

 At a news conference in Chicago, Saul Bellow spoke of his fears and humility at being awarded with the prize.
 He said, "A primitive part of me, the child in me is delighted.
 The adult in me is skeptical."
 He also expressed his hope that the award would not be a burden, as it was for John Steinbeck, who died in 1968.
 He said, "I knew Steinbeck quite well, and I remember how burdened he was by the Nobel Prize.
 He felt that he had to give a better account of himself than he had done."

 Asked by the press what he would do with the prize money, Bellow said, "I don’t have any plans for the money.
 At this rate--considering the publicity and attention--my heirs will get the money in a day or two."